codelucas/newspaper/README.rst

 is a Python 2 library for extracting & curating articles from the web.

 Newspaper wants to change the way people handle article extraction with a new, more precise layer of abstraction.
-Newspaper caches whatever it can for speed. *Also, everything is in unicode*
+Newspaper caches whatever it can for speed. *Also, everything is in unicode*.

 Please refer to `The Documentation`_ for a quickstart tutorial!